Violin Concerto (Tchaikovsky): Allegro moderato

-The first movement is in sonata form and can be divided into an introduction, exposition, development, recapitulation and coda.
+The first movement is in sonata form with elements of a theme and variations and can be divided into an introduction, exposition, development, recapitulation and coda.
 The brief introduction is given by the orchestra in D major; as with the first piano concerto, its theme never appears again.
 The soloist responds with a cadenza-like entrance, and begins the exposition with the introduction of the cantabile main theme.
 After virtuosic passagework including fast-running scales and triads, a calm second theme is introduced in A major.
 The mood gradually intensifies and builds up to a majestic climax, with the main theme being played by the full orchestra, which has been ranked among the most satisfying "arrivals" in literature.

 The development section begins with a series of seemingly random chromatic shifts, ending in C major, where the solo violin processes a delicate variation of the main theme.
 A heroic orchestral tutti of the main theme in F major follows, building up to Tchaikovsky's own, technically demanding cadenza that makes use of some of the violin's highest notes.
 After the cadenza, which ends in a trill, the orchestra re-enters and the recapitulation begins with the main theme once again in D major.
 After a reprise of the second theme, also in D major, "orchestra and soloist race to the end" in a fast-paced coda.